#190: Valdez Park

 4780 Haggart Street

 Another mediocre park next to a secondary school, Prince of Wales has a small playground that is barely passable for kids under five, and a large long field to play sports in.
-Between the two lie some trees — the provide some definition to the park, but not enough for any particular exploring.
+Between the two lie some trees — they provide some definition to the park, but aren’t dense enough for any particular exploring.